 Our contracts with our producing customers in our Natural Gas Services segment are a mix of commodity sensitive percent-of-proceeds and percent-of-liquids contracts and non-commodity sensitive fee-based contracts.
 Our gross margin generated from percent-of-proceeds contracts is directly related to the price of natural gas, NGLs and condensate and our gross margin generated from percent-of-liquids contracts is directly related to the price of NGLs and condensate.
 Additionally, these contracts may include fee-based components.
 Generally, the initial term of these purchase agreements is for three to five years or, in some cases, the life of the lease.
 The largest percentage of volume at our Southern Oklahoma and Eagle Ford systems are processed under percent-of-proceeds contracts.
 The producer contracts at our East Texas and Southeast Texas systems are primarily percent-of-liquids.
 The majority of the contracts for our Piceance, DJ Basin and Michigan systems are fee-based.
 The DJ Basin system has in place long-term fee-based processing agreement with DCP Midstream, LLC which provides us with a fixed demand charge on a portion of the plants' capacities and a throughput fee on all volumes processed.
 Our Wyoming system has a combination of percent-of-proceeds and fee-based contracts.
-Discovery has percent-of-liquids, fee-based contracts.
+Discovery has percent-of-liquids, fee-based and keep-whole contracts.
+Our Northern Louisiana system has a combination of percent-of-proceeds, keep-whole and fee-based contracts.